Military surplus guns are cheap, fun to shoot and make great additions to almost any gun collection.

 However, like the Mauser, the 1903 Springfield was a very successful rifle and was widely used by American Soldiers in World Wars I & II.
 Chambered in the ubiquitous .30-06 Springfield cartridge, the Springfield is a very accurate rifle and, with a competent shooter, is capable of hitting targets at long range.
-For this reason, it was used by American snipers in World War II, Korea, and Vietnam.
+For this reason, it was used by American snipers in WWII, Korea, and Vietnam.

 These same characteristics make the 1903 Springfield a great choice for hunters and shooters.
 I'll wager that hunters using surplus 1903 Springfields have taken virtually every species of North American big game.
 Unfortunately, the biggest problem with the 1903 Springfield is that it is probably the most expensive military surplus gun on this list, fetching prices over $800 in most cases.

-Produced in Czechoslovakia in the 1950s for their military forces, the CZ-52 fires the extremely potent 7.62x25mm Tokarev round.
+Produced in Czechoslovakia in the 1950s for their forces, the CZ-52 fires the extremely potent 7.62x25mm Tokarev round.
 The CZ-52 was replaced by the CZ-82 in the 1980s.
 As a result of this, thousands of surplus CZ-52 handguns eventually flooded the American market.
 At one point they were so common that you could purchase a CZ-52 pistol in pretty good condition, 2x magazines, and a military issue holster for less than $100.

 The big downside to the CZ-52 is that it is a difficult gun to shoot accurately.
 It has a terrible trigger, poor sights, a sharp recoil, and a fierce muzzle blast.
 However, it's still a unique and fun gun to shoot, especially considering that it is one of the least expensive military surplus guns available these days.

 George Patton called the M1 Garand "the greatest battle implement ever devised."
 He was right: the semi-automatic M1 Garand with its eight-round "en bloc" clip was a quantum leap ahead of the standard bolt action rifles used by the other belligerents in World War II and the Korean War, giving American Soldiers a significant advantage on the battlefield.